y conservation. How to properly insulate your home

 Be sure and remove any insulation plugging the area between the attic and the soffit.
 Then slide the soffit baffle in and staple it up with a swing tacker, or aka hammer tacker.
 Home Depot has these as well.
 I recommend the Arrow brand and 3/8" staples.

 Properly installed insulation

 If you are having insulation installed, be sure and relate this to your contractor prior to adding more insulation.
-Air chutes installed between the roof deck and insulation also help to eliminate ice dams.
+Air chutes installed between the roof deck and insulation can eliminate many future headaches.